hideckies/hermit/docs/tutorials/simple-implant-beacon.md

 ![payload gen](../assets/images/terminal/payload_gen_implant_beacon_win_amd64_exe.png)

+It will take some time for generation (about 3-10 minutes.
+It depends on your machine spec).
-The implant is saved under `$HOME/.hermit/server/listeners/listener-<name>/payloads/` folder.
+After that, the implant is saved under `$HOME/.hermit/server/listeners/https-<name>/payloads/` folder.

 ### Transfer the Implant